Argos Black Friday deals - what to expect and 'Crazy Code' offers

 Argos Crazy Code toy deals

 Argos has already launched its Crazy Code toy deals.
 Every Wednesday for ten weeks Argos reveals a new voucher code that customers can apply at the checkout to get a discount on selected toys.
 Each code lasts for a week.
-The online retailer has already had LEGO sets discounted.
-The current code is TOYS20 and gives you 20% off toys when £20 or more on toys.
-The deal runs from Wednesday, 6th November to Tuesday, 12th November.
+The online retailer has already had LEGO sets discounted, PlayDoh and toys.
+The current code is PAW15 offering 15% off PAW Patrol, Hatchimals and Meccano Toys.
+The offer runs from Wednesday, 13th November to Tuesday, 19th November, then a new code will take its place.

-The promotion is running on a range of toys including the Complete Barbie Home Set with 3 Dolls and Pool (was £55, £44 with the code) and the LEGO Technic Bugatti Chiron Collector Model Car (was £270, £216 with the code).
-PAW Patrol Mighty Lookout Tower is also included (was £100, £80 with the code).
+The promotion is running on a range of toys including the PAW Patrol Mighty Lookout Tower, which is now £68 down from £80, the Meccano Space Model Set, now £25.50 and Hatchimals New Fall HatchiBabies which is now £42.49.

 Selection of the best deals using Crazy Codes